interstellarYachtClub/bpmTools/README.md

 ## How does this app work?

-This is a 'Create React App'.
-It's written entirely in javascript and styled with [Chakra](https://chakra-ui.com/docs/getting-started).
-All of the data and functions are provided client side on load as there is no middle or backend in this application.

 Musical modes and scales are predictable patterns and as a result, this app does not have any combinations of tonic or root keys hard coded.
 Instead, my approach was to design this application like a caesar cipher encryption where the various modes and keys are shifted along the piano roll to modulate the scale patterns.

 The delay calculator is a function of 60,000 milliseconds divided by the BPM.
 This provides the duration of a single beat and it is then multiplied or subdivided to achieve the time of specific notational duration.

-Both of these tools make use of state for a responsive experience.

 ## How do I run this?
 This app requires running on node.
 You will need to run [node](https://nodejs.org/en/) and the [node package manager](https://www.npmjs.com/get-npm).